MBSck/ppdmod/notes.md

 # Notes
 ## General
 - The parameters from the priors are maed 1/4 away from the priors borders to avoid errors

 ## Plan
-- CombinedModel also does the FFT
-- Rework DataHandler to take all the data required for the model
-- Make CombinedModel completely modular with DataHandler and fitting
-- Pass all parameters to DataHandler
-- Make CombinedModel do also polychromatic modelling

 ## Things to check
-* Check how the field of view works?
-Double 30, extends in both directions, half it?
 * Write a fuckton more tests for the important calculation functions -> Thorough tests needed
 * Does temperate gradient get negatively affected by np.inf values?
-* When to modulate the parameters?
-* Check if the FFT zero-padding moves the true centre -> Should be ok tho?
-* Maybe combine the flux and the correlated fluxed for plotting?
 * Check impact of the FastFourierTransform reforming of the the Cphases?
 Against wrapping? -> Maybe ask Jacob here?
 * Think about what is interpolated?
 Is Anthony's interpolation correct??
 Maybe meshgrid?
-* Think about what the interpolation does??
 * How does the triangle come together (uv coords for cphases), look at what Jozsef does
-* Check the calulation operation after the triangle conversion
-* Check conversion into meters from frequency scale
 * Check what rebinning factor to use (What is sufficient?)
 * Check if sublimation temperature is calculated properly
+* Is FFT completely correct?
+- The Phases?
+- The interpolation?
+- The closure phases calculation?
+Calulation operation after the triangle conversion?
+- The scaling of the axes?
+Conversion into meters from frequency scale?

 ## Problems
 * Improve calculation times of the modelling!
 * Memory leak in the model component initialisation!
 * Code too slow!
 Make it faster by far?
 Faster array calculation?
 Other approaches?

 ## Ideas
 * Switch to pyFFTW at some time maybe?
 * Switch to a faster array calculation?
 * Recode all of this in Rust?

 ## Solutions
 - Try to use the FFT standalone and test if this works, if not then check the rest of the code again

 ## Working-on-ATM
+### Slow Calculations
+[] Remove as many ifs as possible
+- [] Instead of if, multiply result with 0 instead of return or break [] Run a profiler over the code to check what takes longest [] Don't pass the data-handler class as often -> Check

 ### Plotting
+[] Implement more colors for plotting
-[] Make better uv coordinate plotting colors for different epochs [] Implement more colors for plotting
+[] Make better uv coordinate plotting colors for different epochs [] Fix plotting of the mas (also add offset) for both axes in the model image
-[] Fix FOV plotting (reduce the FOV or check the scaling of the fourier axis?)
+- [] Fix FOV plotting (reduce the FOV or check the scaling of the fourier axis?)

 ### Data output
-[] Add data about the time the model took to run and when it started [] Save the best fit data (theta, best_total_fluxes, best_correlated_fluxes, etc.) as data-files as well
+[] Add data about the time the model took to run and when it started [] Add the name of the object that is saved
+[] Change the folder names accordingly
+[] Save the best fit data (theta, best_total_fluxes, best_correlated_fluxes, etc.) as data-files as well

+### Fitting
+[] Implement dynesty fitting again

 ### Model coding
-[] Look through all of Fourier transform and check where the phase error comes from...
-Only in Phase?!
 [] Write tests for all that has been done
-[] Check what FOV is neede, automatically calculate it for highest wl?
+[] Check what FOV is needed, automatically calculate it for highest wl?
+[] Check what pixel scaling is needed as well?

 ## To-Do
-[] Look up parallelisation
-[] Drop ifs for parallelisation
-- Instead of if, multiply result with 0 instead of return or break [] SIMDI Instructions for faster code?
+[] Reproduce models from Jozsef (HD163296), use the data from his paper [] SIMDI Instructions for faster code?
 GPU coding?
 [] Ignore errors at some point, or warnings that is
-[] Finish rework of model.py and implement tests
-[] Make tests that compare fluxes to real values (e.g., Jozsef's code see flux values) [] Implement tests for comparisons between analytical and numerical models -> FFT and all [] Implement and complete the other components (except delta and ring) [] Finish the _set_uv_grid method
+[] Make tests that compare fluxes to real values (e.g., Jozsef's code see flux values) [] Implement tests for comparisons between analytical and numerical models -> FFT and all [] Finish the _set_uv_grid method
-[] Make function that gives stuff like 'eval_model' automatically docstrings [] Remove redundancies to improve code speed (for later) [] Remove pixel scaling from DataHandler and wavelengths from CombinedModel
+[] Remove redundancies to improve code speed (for later) [] Remove pixel scaling from DataHandler and wavelengths from CombinedModel [] Implement and complete the other components (except delta and ring) [] Make function that gives stuff like 'eval_model' automatically docstrings

 ## Done
 [x] Fix scaling of correlated flux plotting